A PWC can take on water in many ways, here are the most common:

 I need to make it clear that jet skis are not perfectly sealed up and some water getting in your bilge is very normal.

-What is not normal is gallons of water or water touching your engine.
-You can also tell you have too much water in your hull when the jet ski rolls over too easily while sitting in the water.
+What is not normal is gallons of water, or it’s touching your engine.
+You can also tell you have too much in your hull when it rolls over too easily while sitting in the water.

 It’s normal to see a little bit of water come out of your drain plugs after a ride, especially if you were going hard.
 It’s also very normal for rainwater to find its way in after a bad storm.

-Not every jet ski has a bilge pump, but they all do have bailer tubes that work off the jet pump suction.
+Not every waverunner has a bilge pump, but they all do have bailer tubes that work off the jet pump suction.
 Every manufacturer offers a bilge pump kits, but it’s up to you if you need one for your situation.

-Here is what you need to do if your jet ski is full of water.
+Here is what you need to do if your watercraft is full of water.

 - Don’t start the engine.

 - Get the thing to land.

 - While you wait to be towed in, remove water the best you can.
 Avoid touching the engine, it might be hot.